G-Research/yunikorn-history-server/README.md

    querying capabilities to filter and retrieve specific data.

-3. **Web Frontend:** This component enhances the existing Yunikorn Web interface by providing additional features that utilize the historical data stored by YHS.
+3. **Web Frontend:** This component enhances the existing Yunikorn Web interface by providing additional features that utilize the historical data stored by UHS.
 It is loaded on the application page of Yunikorn Web.
-The home page served by YHS will display instructions on how to connect YHS to the YuniKorn Web.
+The home page served by UHS will display instructions on how to connect UHS to the YuniKorn Web.
    More details on the web component is available [here](web/README.md).

-By integrating these components, YHS provides a comprehensive view of the historical operations of a Yunikorn-managed cluster, enabling detailed analysis and insights.
+By integrating these components, UHS provides a comprehensive view of the historical operations of a Yunikorn-managed cluster, enabling detailed analysis and insights.

 ## Contributing